junxit/us-congress-bills-113/metadata.md

 - 2013-07-16 — Placed on the Union Calendar, Calendar No. 112.
 - 2013-07-16 — Reported (Amended) by the Committee on Oversight and Government Reform.
 H. Rept.
 113-155.
 - 2013-07-16 — Reported (Amended) by the Committee on Oversight and Government Reform.
 H. Rept.
 113-155.
+- 2014-02-25 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2014-02-25 — Considered as unfinished business. (consideration: CR H1921-1922)
+- 2014-02-25 — Considered under suspension of the rules. (consideration: CR H1887-1891)
+- 2014-02-25 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+1211.
+- 2014-02-25 — Mr. Issa moved to suspend the rules and pass the bill, as amended. (consideration: CR H1887)
+- 2014-02-25 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 410 - 0 (Roll no. 63). (text: CR H1887-1890)
+- 2014-02-25 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 410 - 0 (Roll no. 63).(text: CR H1887-1890)